alexfriedman39/alexfriedman39.fastrobots.github.io/Lab5.md

 have videos of P controller and varying Kp values

 first implement integral and derivative control to get PID
+- done, have code in place that calculates speed using integration and derivation

 then need to:
 - test results from varying distances (2-4 m?)